 The maturity lifecycle gives a rough roadmap.
 Two prerequisites should be in place before even thinking about formal evals:

 Prerequisite: Deterministic checks as you build.
 I found it helpful to think of deterministic graders as unit tests for agents.
 Just as I would not write a function without a test, I would not add agent capabilities without a corresponding check.
-When I add date normalization to the cleaning agent, I would write a RowCountEvaluator and a spot-check grader at the same time.
 These checks accumulate into the eval suite naturally.
 The point is not “adding evals later”; it is building them alongside the agent.

 Whatever I am already testing manually during prototyping should go directly into the eval dataset.
 If I am copy-pasting a CSV into the agent and eyeballing the output, that CSV and my mental “looks correct” criteria are the first eval case.
 Formalizing them early creates a regression safety net as the agent evolves.